Alessandro-giacometti/data-engineering-zoomcamp-project-repo/README.md

 and this code at the end of the configuration file:
 "./pgadmin_conn_data:/var/lib/pgadmin:rw"

+Finally, to run the docker compose container use this command: docker-compose up

+To stop the conatiner use the command: docker-compose down

+If you want to keep the terminal, use the "detached mode" with this code: docker-compose up -d

 ## RE-INGEST DATA TO POSTGRES DB IN THE DOCKER-COMPOSE CONAINTER
 Need to specify the default network create by docker compose.
 Remember that in docker compose, the host name is equal to the service name (pgdatabase)